zappajs/zappajs-client/index.coffee.md

 Router
 ======

 The router is [riot's router](https://github.com/riot/route/tree/master/doc).
-However it is not started until you explicitely call `@start()`, so feel free to use your own router instead of you'd like.
+However it is not started until you explicitely call `@start()`, so feel free to use your own router instead if you'd like.

 * `@start()` is required to start the Riot router.